massimocaprinali/cloud-foundry-public/ha-dr.md

 1. Make sure your app is stateless and handles multiple connections.
 For more information about the best practices for constructing an app, see [The Twelve-Factor App](https://12factor.net/){: external}.

 2. Deploy two or more instances of your app in multiple regions.
-Optimally, want to deploy at least three instances in each region, which is a standard {{site.data.keyword.cloud}} deployment for a region.
+Optimally, you want to deploy at least three instances in each region, which is a standard {{site.data.keyword.cloud}} deployment for a region.
 Your instances are  deployed to multiple hardware-isolated Availability Zones in each {{site.data.keyword.cloud}} multi-zone region; for example, `US-SOUTH` and `EU-DE`.

 3. Use a global load balancer.